openstack/puppet-keystone/README.markdown

     - keystone_service
     - keystone_endpoint

-  These types will only work on an actual keystone node (and they read keystone.conf to figure out the admin port and admin token, which is kind of hacky, but the best way I could think of.)
+  These types will only work on the keystone server (and they read keystone.conf to figure out the admin port and admin token, which is kind of hacky, but the best way I could think of.)